mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 JuliaGrid stores the final results in vectors that contain all bus voltage magnitudes and angles:
 ```@repl PowerFlowSolution
-𝐕 = analysis.bus.voltage.magnitude
+𝐕 = model.voltage.magnitude
-𝛉 = analysis.bus.voltage.angle
+𝛉 = model.voltage.angle
 ```

 ---

 ## [Bus Powers and Currents](@id BusPowersCurrentsTutorials)
 After the computation of voltage magnitudes and angles at each bus, various electrical quantities can be determined.
-JuliaGrid provides the [`bus!`](@ref bus!) function to compute powers and currents linked to buses, which populates the `bus` field of the `Analysis` type.
+JuliaGrid provides the [`analysisBus`](@ref analysisBus) function to compute powers and currents linked to buses.
 Here is an example code snippet:
 ```@example PowerFlowSolution
-bus!(system, analysis)
+power, current = analysisBus(system, model)
 nothing # hide
 ```